mickaeltemporao/itds/docs/index.md

 ## Structure
 This course has 24 class meetings that span over two semester of 12 classes each.
 During the class meetings students have the opportunity to accomplish various activities.
-The activities allow students to incrementally assimilate critical concepts that will lead them to deliver a fully reproducible end to end scientific paper.
+The activities allow students to incrementally assimilate critical concepts that will lead them to deliver a fully reproducible end to end scientific project.

 ### Class Meetings